Heritage High School (Vancouver, Washington): Arson

+Tuberculosis spread

+June 4, 2020, a student/faculty member of Heritage was suspected to be carrying Tuberculosis.
+June 6, the case was confirmed by the Clark County Public Health Department.
+The department was then forced to attempt to reach out to the 150 individuals that could've been exposed to TB.
+The likelihood of the disease spreading was considered low at the time, and no evidence of any other cases were found within the school.

 Gang-related shooting

-On February 18, 2022, a teenager was shot off campus just two blocks south of the high school.
+February 18, 2022, a male teenager was shot off-campus just two blocks south of the high school.
 This thrusted the school into a lockout situation which lasted 40 minutes.
-The principal, Derek Garrison, later stated that the lockout was just a precaution and the students on the campus were safe and out of danger.
-According to deputies who arrived on the scene, a large crowd of 20-30 Heritage students surrounded the injured individual.
-The teenager was taken to the hospital and treated for a gunshot wound to the arm.
+The principal, Derek Garrison, later said that the lockout was just a precaution and the students on the campus were safe and out of danger.
+Deputies who came to the scene stated a large crowd of 20-30 Heritage students surrounded the injured individual.
+The teen was taken to the hospital and treated for a gunshot wound to the upper arm.
 The cause of the shooting was later determined to be from an ongoing war between rival gang members.

 Knife fight

-On February 25, 2022, Xavier Echevarria (a student of Mountain View High School (Washington)), came to Heritage High School.
-He was driven there by a student who attended Heritage.
+On February 25, 2022, Xavier Echevarria (a student of Mountain View High School (Washington)), arrived at Heritage High School.
 Echevarria went to the school to fight over an alleged accusation made by another student.
+He was driven there by a Heritage student.
 During the fight, Echevarria pulled out a knife, 6 inches and hooked, and accidentally cut himself in the left arm.
 A student involved in the fight had been sliced in the left side.
 Another student also sustained a minor injury in the fight, but this was found to be unrelated to the knife.
 The injuries were all non-life-threatening.
 The police were called shortly after the dispute and Echevarria was transported to a local hospital.
 His laceration required 16 stitches.
 The incident was originally believed to related to the gang violence around the school just a week before, but the Clark County Sheriff's Department (Washington) found no evidence of any connection.
-Echevarria was later brought to court on suspicion of first degree assault and possessing a dangerous weapon on a school campus.
+Echevarria was later brought to court on suspicion of first-degree assault and possessing a dangerous weapon on a school campus.
 Echevarria was held at juvenile detention with a bail set at $20,000, and his court date was on March 11, 2022.

+Gun on school property

+May 26, 2022, school staff found and confiscated a gun discovered in a student's backpack.
+The gun was unloaded.
+The student was arrested for possession of a dangerous weapon on school property and brought to a juvenile detention center.
+He was found to have no ill intent with the weapon towards himself or others and released.